 We will make every attempt to respond to proposals in a timely manner.
 The MSL Team reserves the right to deny any requests that overlap with the existing research agenda.

 A data access fee of $500 will be assessed for any approved studies.
 This fee covers the labor associated with data preparation.
-Checks should be made payable to Loyola University Chicago.
-Please do not include any information on the “memo line” of the check.
+Contact us for further instructions on how to handle this fee.

 Contact the MSL Research Team